Dr Emily Brownell

 Affiliated research centres

-I was born in Corvallis, Oregon and spent my childhood there until leaving for college in Connecticut.
-After deciding to go back to school for my PhD, I was trained at the University of Texas at Austin in environmental history and African history and finished in 2012.
+I was born in Corvallis, Oregon and spent my childhood there until leaving for college.
+I did my PhD at the University of Texas at Austin in environmental history and African history and finished in 2012.
 I then went on to join the faculty of history at the University of Northern Colorado as an assistant professor and also spent time in Berlin as a visiting scholar at the Max Planck Institute for the History of Science.
 In 2018, I joined the staff of HCA as a lectuer in environmental history.

 Summary of research interestsPlaces: